-Molecular Motors: Energy Conversion via Chemomechanical Coupling
+Molecular Motors: Chemomechanical Coupling and Free Energy Transduction

-Molecular motors such as kinesin are able to convert the chemical energy released from nucleotide hydrolysis into mechanical work.
+Molecular motors are able to convert the chemical energy released from nucleotide hydrolysis into mechanical work.
 This chemomechanical coupling exhibits some universal features [1] and has to satisfy several thermodynamic constraints in the form of balance conditions for the possible enzymatic pathways or motor cycles [2] [3].
 In fact, molecular motors with several catalytic domains are governed by several competing motor cycles as has been explicitly shown for kinesin [4] [5] and myosin V [6].

 • V. Bierbaum and R. Lipowsky